 Introduction

-• Ambulatory phlebectomy is performed on an outpatient basis under local anaesthesia
+• Ambulatory phlebectomy is performed on an outpatient basis under local anesthesia

 What is the Advantage of Phlebectomy?